Table of Contents

 Compute the power of x elevated y, it is equivalent to "(x)^(y)".

 Print the value of expression t with loglevel l.
 If l is not specified then a default log level is used.
-Returns the value of the expression printed.
+Return the value of the expression printed.

-Return a pseudo random value between 0.0 and 1.0. idx is the index of the internal variable which will be used to save the seed/state.
+Return a pseudo random value between 0.0 and 1.0. idx is the index of the internal variable used to save the seed/state, which can be previously stored with

-Return a pseudo random value in the interval between min and max. idx is the index of the internal variable which will be used to save the seed/state.
+Return a pseudo random value in the interval between min and max. idx is the index of the internal variable which will be used to save the seed/state, which can be previously stored with

 Find an input value for which the function represented by expr with argument ld(0) is 0 in the interval 0..max.